 Then its night time, as we see round the spooky empty house with suitably eerie music.
-The music changes to an early 80s sappy pop ballad, and we see pop idol, Gary Straihorn (Stevenson) on a telly but there is no-one watching it.
+The music changes to an early 80s sappy pop ballad, and we see pop idol, Gary Straihorn (Stevenson) on telly but there is no-one watching it.
 Then its chick lit time, as we see Gary live in a club singing to some awe struck girly groupies.

 Sexy Gary’s wearing an unbuttoned shirt showing far too much of his manly chest and very tight trousers (and looking very un-Hardy boy like apart from the hair.)
-With not a TV camera in sight…
+But there’s not a TV camera in sight…